-Now a days, invitations are sent on beautiful birthday cards decorated with colourful ribbons and glitters but the most interesting fact is that, the first birthday invitation was sent by a Roman Commander and to be more precise it was not sent on a paper since paper was not invented.
+Nowadays, invitations are sent on beautiful birthday cards decorated with colorful ribbons and glitter but the most interesting fact is that the first birthday invitation was sent by a Roman Commander and to be more precise it was not sent on a paper since the paper was not invented.
 Therefore, it was written on a Roman Slab, dated 100 A.D.

 So, I hope you guys enjoyed reading it and have developed your interest in celebrating birthdays.